FINGER FOODS FOR WEANING BABIES & TODDLERS

-Discover and explore yummy first finger foods ideas for babies and toddlers of all stages.
-Packed with our top tips for healthy, happy tummies.
+Discover and explore yummy first finger foods for baby weaning and toddlers of all stages.
+The baby finger food ideas here are packed with top tips for healthy, happy tummies.

 FINGER FOOD IDEAS FOR EVERY STAGE

-When your baby hit 6 months you should try finger foods that are soft to eat and in a finger shape to help your little one get used to solid food.
+Finger foods for a 6 month old should be soft to eat and in a finger shape to help your little one get used to solid food.

 - Bananas cut into slices